RelativisticMechanic/CRTerm/DEVLOG.md

 Here's a brief overview of the rendering pipeline:

 1. The Console class (`src/Console.cpp`) has two buffers, one is called "render_buffer" and the other is called "older_frame" both of which stored the rendered text (w/ color).
 The "older_frame" lags behind the render_buffer by a time that is the interval in `burn_in_timer.interval_ms` (I right now have it at 300 ms).
-Essentially, every 300 ms, the program blits the data in render_buffer to older_frame.
+Essentially, every frame, the program blits the data in render_buffer to older_frame and every 300 ms the older frame is cleared, giving a feeling of lag.
 2. When the Console::Render() method is called, we check if there is pending redraw to the Console (the boolean `Console::redraw_console` is set to true by various functions that modify the Console output using the macro PREPARE_REDRAW), if there is, we do the following:
 	- Activate the text shader (shaders/text.fs.glsl)
  	- Render the text: the text shader is executed on every 16x16 character/glyph sent to the rendering pipeline and it simply sets the appropriate alpha and colour.